 The residence halls offer a focused and dynamic living and learning environment.
 In addition, ORL coordinates operational efforts with the Greek chapters on campus.

-In addition, ORL supports summer conferences with housing options for conference attendees who wish to live on campus.
+ORL also supports summer conferences with housing options for conference attendees who wish to live on campus.